Vivek-20-hub/Elevate_Labs_Internship_Task-06/README.md

 **Dataset:** `cleaned_dataset.csv`
 **Data Cleaning and Preprocessing:** `Elevate-Labs-Internship-Task-6`
 **Cleaned Dataset:** `cleaned_dataset.csv`
--- Now we use the cleaned_sales_data.csv to perform sales trends analysis using aggregation.
-Here is a brief overview of the process:
+Now we use the cleaned_sales_data.csv to perform sales trends analysis using aggregation.

 # Using the DB Browser for SQLite, create a new database.
 -- Import the cleaned_sales_data.csv into the database as a table.